-- Considerable budget pressures are emerging from the General Maintenance and Repairs to Void Properties budgets which are estimated to be £960k by the end of the financial year.
-General repairs is already over 60% spent with the most expensive half of the year to come.
-A higher than usual number of jobs excluded from the Price Per Property Contract have been received this year - including drains failures (pitch-fibre collapses, clay pipe fractures due to vegetation/tree growth), urgent path and ramp repairs and general price pressures from our contractor.
-All of these issues have contributed to the budget pressures for this area. - Voids is over 70% spent due to high numbers and some work had to be subcontracted at higher cost.
+- The General Maintenance budget continues to be under considerable pressure with a projected overspend of £810k by year end.
+This includes a £10k overspend on the £100k damp and mould budget which was introduced this year.
+A higher than usual number of jobs excluded from the Price Per Property Contract have been received this year including drains failures (pitch-fibre collapses, clay pipe fractures due to vegetation/tree growth), urgent path and ramp repairs and general price pressures from our contractor.
+All of these issues have contributed to the budget pressures for this area. - The voids budget is fully spent as at Q3 and the projected overspend has now increased to £620k based on the known voids in progress and estimated likely voids in the last quarter of the year.
+As at 31st December the team had let 189 voids, compared with 200 in the whole of 22/23.
 During the summer, the Voids Team were managing over 100 void properties and this required additional contractor resources above that normally utilised in order to tackle the issue.
 This has been achieved we now have reduced the number of void properties to 57 but required additional expenditure to achieve this.
-More positively, by committing more expenditure, the Council has housed applicants faster than would have been possible without committing to the additional expenditure and therefore gained the associated rental income earlier than would have been the case if extraordinary measures were not implemented. - These budget pressures can be partly offset by in-year savings in the re-pointing (£50k) and low maintenance and painting budgets (£100k) and, the overall budget position can be effectively managed due to other favourable balance positions as detailed in this report.
+More positively, by committing more expenditure, the Council has housed applicants faster than would have been possible without committing to the additional expenditure and therefore gained the associated rental income earlier than would have been the case if extraordinary measures were not implemented. - These budget pressures can be partly offset by in-year savings in the re-pointing (£100k) and low maintenance and painting budgets (£200k) and, the overall budget position can be effectively managed due to other favourable balance positions as detailed in this report.
 This is believed to be the most effective strategy to address the current pressures rather than to seek a reduction in service provision.